dharmafly/jsonpatch.js/docs/api.md

 Returns the updated doc (the value passed in may also have been mutated)

-remove
+remove(document)
 ------

 Takes a JSON document and removes the value pointed to.
 It is an error to attempt to remove a value that doesn't exist.

-   * doc - The document to operate against.
+   * document - The document to operate against.
 May be mutated.

 Example: